poolinaaa/trip-manager-app/README.md

-# Trip manager app
+# Wander Wisely app (trip manager)
-## Purpose of creating trip manager
+## Purpose of creating Wander Wisely
-Trip manager was created to help with the organization of a journey.
+Wander Wisely app was created to help with the organization of a journey.
 Fields of currency, geography and weather are three sectors on which I focused the most.
 This is simple, modern desktop app.

 ## Used technologies
 1. Python (mainly: tkinter, sqlite3, matplotlib, requests, datetime, pillow)